MycroftAI/documentation/docs/skill-development/voight-kampff/test-steps.md

     Given user is located in Paris
-     When the user says "how hot will it be today" Then "mycroft-weather" should reply with dialog from "current.high.temperature.dialog" Then the reply should not include "London"
+     When the user says "how hot will it be today" Then "mycroft-weather" should reply with dialog from "current.high.temperature.dialog" Then mycroft reply should contain "Paris"
 ```

 To make this easier to read, you can instead use the terms `And` or `But`